 - b.
-The District must approve the materials, resources, and speakers used in the Family Life/Human Sexuality and HIV/Sexually Transmitted Disease components of the K-12 health curriculum. - 1) Instruction should be appropriate for the age and grade of the student and shall reflect current theory, knowledge, and practice (F.S.
-10003.46). - 2) Provisions must be made to allow parents to make a written request for their child to be exempt from the teaching of reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment (F.S.
-1003.42(3)).
+The District must approve the materials, resources, and speakers used in the Family Life/Human Sexuality and HIV/Sexually Transmitted Disease components of the K-12 health curriculum. - Instruction should be appropriate for the age and grade of the student and shall reflect current theory, knowledge, and practice (F.S.
+10003.46). - Provisions must be made to allow parents to make a written request for their child to be exempt from the teaching of reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment (F.S.
+1003.42(3)). - 5.
+Online Learning - a.

-Online Learning

-- a.
 Beginning with students entering 9th grade in 2011-12, at least one course within the 24 credits required for graduation must be completed through online learning (F.S.
 1003.428). - b.
-This requirement shall be met through: - 1) An online course offered by: - i.
-Florida Virtual School (FLVS), - ii.
-Broward Virtual Education (a franchise of FLVS), - iii.
-An online course offered by the high school, or - iv.
-An online dual enrollment course. - 2) Completion of a course in which a student earns a nationally recognized industry certification in information technology that is identified on the CAPE Industry Certification Funding List, pursuant to F.S.
-1008.44 or passage of the information technology certification examination without enrollment in or completion of the corresponding course or courses, as applicable. - 3) Passage of an online content assessment, without enrollment in or completion of the corresponding course or courses, as applicable, by which the student demonstrates skills and competency in locating information and applying technology for instructional purposes. - c.
+An online course is defined as a course involving student-teacher interaction in which a student learns mostly through online delivery of content and instruction with some element of student control over time, place, or pace. - c.
 Schools shall not require a student to take the online course outside of the school day or in addition to a student's courses for a given semester. - d.
 An online high school course taken during grades 6-8 fulfills this requirement. - e.
+This requirement shall be met through an online course offered by: - 1) Florida Virtual School (FLVS), - 2) Broward Virtual Education (a franchise of FLVS), - 3) An online course offered by the high school, or - 4) An online dual enrollment course. - f.
 This requirement does not apply to a student who has an Individual Education Plan (IEP) under F.S.
-1003.57, which indicates that an online course would be inappropriate.

-f.
-A student who is enrolled in a Florida high school and has less than one academic year remaining in high school may waive this requirement.

-6. Character Education

-- a.
-The character education traits that shall be integrated into the PreK-12 curriculum are:

-- 1) Respect

-- 2) Honesty
+1003.57, which indicates that an online course would be inappropriate. - g.
+A student who is enrolled in a Florida high school and has less than one academic year remaining in high school may waive this requirement. - 6.
+Character Education - a.
+The character education traits that shall be integrated into the PreK-12 curriculum are: - 1) Respect - 2) Honesty

-- 3) Responsibility

-- 4) Self-control

-- 5) Tolerance

-- 6) Kindness

-- 7) Citizenship

-- 8) Cooperation (F.S.
-1003.42(2)(s)).

-- b.
-The concepts and practices of environmental stewardship are embedded into the current character traits and should be reinforced throughout the Character Education curriculum (SBBC Policy 7014).

-- c.
-The character-development program in grades 9 through 12 shall, at a minimum, include instruction on developing:

-- 1) Leadership skills

-- 2) Interpersonal skills

-- 3) Organization skills

-- 4) Research skills

-- 5) Creating a resume

-- 6) Employment interview skills

-- 7) Conflict resolution

-- 8) Workplace ethics and expectations

-- 9) Resiliency

-- 10) Self-motivation (F.S.
-1003.42(2)(s))

-7. Required Instruction